Azure-Samples/azuresandbox/terraform-azurerm-vnet-shared/README.md

 * Creates a storage account with a randomly generated 15-character name like *stxxxxxxxxxxxxx*.
   * The name is limited to 15 characters for compatibility with Active Directory Domain Services.
   * A new *scripts* container is created for configurations that leverage the Custom Script Extension for [Windows](https://learn.microsoft.com/azure/virtual-machines/extensions/custom-script-windows) or [Linux](https://learn.microsoft.com/azure/virtual-machines/extensions/custom-script-linux).
+  * Public network access is disabled by default.
 * Creates a *terraform.tfvars* file for generating and applying Terraform plans.

 The script is idempotent and can be run multiple times even after the Terraform configuration has been applied.